richardanaya/wasm-module/webidl.md

 ---------|------|-------------
-instance | number | number that represents a handle to an Document instance aElement | number | Element represented as a number
+instance | number | number that represents a handle to an Document instance aElement | number | Element represented as a number *output*|number| A number representing a handle to AnonymousContent

 ## `Document_removeAnonymousContent(instance, aContent)`
 Argument | Type | description